MinatoNamikaze02/Optimization-Techniques-Calculators/README.md

    * See if your answer was obtained a few iterations prior.

 ## Updates
-   * Added CLI args option to make it easier to use.
+   * Added command-line args option to make it easier to use.
    * However, the input function string is only accepted in a python style syntax.
 For example: `x**2 + 10*x - 10` instead of `x^2 - 10x - 10`

 ## Implementation
-   * The implementation example using CLI args is given below.
+   * The implementation example using command-line args is given below.

    ![implementation1](https://github.com/MinatoNamikaze02/Optimization-Techniques-Calculator/blob/master/single-variate/imp_example1.png)
    * The implementation example using standard input is given below.